How to Build your First Golf Set

 If you want to attract the eyes of the other golfers on the course, you need to start at the top of your bag, and that is your driver.
 Keep in mind that since you still need to stick to a budget, you need to set yourself a limit before you choose a driver.

 Depending on your budget you can set aside up to 40% of your budget for your driver.
-This should allow you to pick up a pre-loved driver from a few years ago that could still pass for a model of the year and that will deliver performance that will closely match the latest products on the market.
+This should allow you to pick up a used driver from a few years ago that could still pass for a model of the year and that will deliver performance that will closely match the latest products on the market.

 Shop All Drivers

 With the driver taken care of, you can now turn to another eye-catching piece of equipment, the putter.
-Golfers who need to stay within a certain budget won’t be able to afford some high-end models, but they’ll still be able to find some beautiful pre-loved putters at an affordable price.
+Golfers who need to stay within a certain budget won’t be able to afford some high-end models, but they’ll still be able to find some beautiful used putters at an affordable price.

 With the two most eye-catching clubs taking care of, you’ll want to focus on the bulk of your set with your iron set.